PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 q0 = [1.3, 0.0]

 # The actual integration
-t1, x1 = taylorinteg(pendulum!, q0, t0, tf, 25, 1e-20, maxsteps=1500); # warm-up run
+t1, x1 = taylorinteg(pendulumNP!, q0, t0, tf, 25, 1e-20, maxsteps=50000); # warm-up run
-e1 = @elapsed taylorinteg(pendulum!, q0, t0, tf, 25, 1e-20, maxsteps=1500);
+e1 = @elapsed taylorinteg(pendulumNP!, q0, t0, tf, 25, 1e-20, maxsteps=50000);
-all1 = @allocated taylorinteg(pendulum!, q0, t0, tf, 25, 1e-20, maxsteps=1500);
+all1 = @allocated taylorinteg(pendulumNP!, q0, t0, tf, 25, 1e-20, maxsteps=50000);
 e1, all1
 ```

-We note that the initial number of methods defined for
+The initial number of methods defined for
-`TaylorIntegration.jetcoeffs!` is 2.
+`TaylorIntegration.jetcoeffs!` is 2; yet, since `@taylorize` was used
+in [an example previously](@ref diffeqinterface), the current number
+of methods is 3, as explained below.
 ```@example taylorize
-length(methods(TaylorIntegration.jetcoeffs!)) == 2 # initial value
+println(methods(TaylorIntegration.jetcoeffs!)) # default methods
 ```
-Similarly, the number of methods for `TaylorIntegration._allocate_jetcoeffs!` is
+Similarly, the number of methods for `TaylorIntegration._allocate_jetcoeffs!` originally is 2, and for the same reasons it is
-also 2.
+currently 3.
 ```@example taylorize
-length(methods(TaylorIntegration._allocate_jetcoeffs!)) == 2 # initial value
+println(methods(TaylorIntegration._allocate_jetcoeffs!)) # default methods
 ```
-Using `@taylorize` will increase this number by creating a new method for these
+Using `@taylorize` will increase this number by creating a new method
-two functions.
+for these functions.

 The macro [`@taylorize`](@ref) is intended to be used in front of the function
 that implements the equations of motion.
 The macro does the following: it
-first parses the function as it is, so the integration can be computed
+first parses the function as it is, so the integration can still be computed
 using [`taylorinteg`](@ref) as above, by explicitly using the keyword
 argument `parse_eqs=false`; this also declares the function of the ODEs, whose name
 is used for parsing.
 It then creates and evaluates a new method of